 Data & Information Services

-CWCOG is currently collecting data products to make available to the membership and general public via the website and other channels.
-The goal is to create a repository of local, state and federal resources for convenient and efficient access to a wide array of plans and data to meet the needs of our members and organizations that serve our communities.
+CWCOG is currently collecting data products to make available to its membership and the general public via its website and other channels.
+The goal is to create a repository of local, state, and federal resources for convenient and efficient access to a wide array of plans and data to meet the needs of our members and organizations that serve our communities.

 Geographic Information Systems (GIS)

 The CWCOG has been working with Geographic Information Systems (GIS) technology for over 14 years.
-During this time, CWCOG staff have been collecting data and spatially referencing information for the region.
-The CWCOG's GIS is made up of many complex data layers built from information gathered throughout our planning area.
-Such layers include:
+During this time, CWCOG has been collecting data and spatially referencing information for the region.
+Our GIS is made up of many complex data layers built from information gathered throughout our planning area, including such features as:

 - street networks